marvande/website_ada_bubble582/_posts/2019-12-13-data_story.md

 <p><em><strong>A good detective always gets to know his suspects.</strong></em></p>

 <p>
    Before starting to hunt for clues, Detective Duck needed know better the households participating to the study.
 Things started getting tricky for the first time in his investigation.
-Indeed, after cleaning the 2500 households studied by Dunhumby, only 750 remained that provided their demographic information.
+Indeed, after cleaning the 2500 households studied by Dunnhumby, only 750 remained that provided their demographic information.
 At this moment, doubt started to arise in detective Duck's mind.
 The consumer advocacy group had provided him with a hard task.
 Undoubtetly, such a small dataset would cause troubles when trying to draw predictions.
 Duck regretted ever leaving his cozy pond.

 </p>